1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ## X-Axis Gantry
 The x-axis gantry is the aluminum profile (plus the corresponding parts) where the printhead is actually running onto.
+You already read the information about the belonging parts of the x-axis in the chapter above, in the following you'll find the information about the parts of the x-axis gantry which are moving along the z-axis frame.
+Plus, you'll find information about how to tram the x-axis gantry.

 ---